fsmiamoto/fsmiamoto/README.md

 ## Hello world 👋

-A big fan of FOSS and an avid learner.
+I'm Flavio and and love learning and building things.

-Currently working as a Software Development Engineer at Amazon in Tokyo, Japan.
+Currently working as a Software Development Engineer at Amazon Japan 🇯🇵

+Born and raised in the lovely city of Curitiba, Brazil 🇧🇷

 ## My current interests
 <table>